EngYork/C-presentation/C programming.md

 - The final statement `return 0;` exits our program.
 The `0` tells the caller, user, or operating system that our program has not encountered any errors whilst a non-zero number here indicates an error - on certain operating systems such as the BSD systems ([macOS](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/sysexits.3.html), [FreeBSD](https://www.freebsd.org/cgi/man.cgi?query=sysexits&apropos=0&sektion=0&manpath=FreeBSD+13.1-RELEASE&arch=default&format=html), OpenBSD, NetBSD) these numbers are standardised in a system library.

 This is great, but how do we run this now?
 C is a compiled language, so you are going to need a compiler.
 The usual suspects are GCC and Clang, with most vendors building their own tools off of one of these two.
 Throughout this presentation I will be using Clang as it comes bundled with Xcode.
 As you can probably tell from this point, what compiler you use often depends on what platform you are working with.
 When developing for an embedded system, you will be using cross-compiling toolchains.
 That is because the architecture and operating system (or lack of) of the embedded target is most likely different from the architecture and OS of your development machine.
-The most common embedded architecture is the ARM architecture (in Thumb-mode, usually) but there are also common alternatives such as PIC (used in the popular PIC-16 chips), MIPS (used by the PIC-32 range), AVR (used by most Arduinos), PowerPC (used in Automotive, Aerospace, and Defence applications), MSP430 (used in your open-day spinner), e.t.c.
+The most common embedded architecture is the ARM architecture (in Thumb-mode, usually) but there are also common alternatives such as PIC (used in the popular PIC-16 chips), MIPS (used in the PIC-32 range), AVR (used by most Arduinos), PowerPC (used in Automotive, Aerospace, and Defence applications), MSP430 (used in your open-day spinner), e.t.c.

 # What does the compiler do?